 That’s why leadership roles have a knack of exposing your greatest doubts about yourself.

-How do you get beyond these feelings and perform better under pressure, especially when leading change, while enjoying what you’re doing?
+How do you get beyond them and perform better under pressure, especially when leading change, while enjoying what you’re doing?
 Most people struggle with this and end up feeling stuck.

 If you stay stuck, the impact on your leadership and effect on your organisation can be serious.
 You may see worsening employee engagement, causing productivity and innovation to fall.
 Strategy execution may slip and financial results can eventually slide.
 Talented people then start to leave.